 Are punitive damages recoverable in wrongful death actions?

-In most states like Georgia, a plaintiff may not recover punitive compensation in a wrongful death case.
-There are a number of states, however, that do have specific statues that permit the recovery of punitive compensation.
+In most states like Georgia, a plaintiff may not recover punitive compensation in a wrongful death claim case.
+There are a number of states, however, that do have specific statues that permit the legal recovery of punitive compensation.

 Are all state laws the same regarding wrongful deaths?

 No, there are various differences among distinct state wrongful death laws.
-Determining the state in which you can (and should) bring a wrongful death action is an essential element of your claim because some states do not allow certain types of damage awards or may have different statutes of limitation that establish the timeframe in which you may file a lawsuit in Atlanta.
+Determining the state in which you can (and should) bring a wrongful death claim is an essential element of your claim because some states do not allow certain types of damage awards or may have different statutes of limitation that establish the timeframe in which you may file a lawsuit in Atlanta.

 Can someone sue for the pain and suffering of a decedent?